Corporate Services Contact Us

 3. Post-trial stage

-Now, each stage requires some detailed steps to be fulfilled which are described below.
+Now, each stage requires some detailed steps to be fulfilled, which are described below.

 A. Pre-trial Stage

-1. Commission of an offence (cognizable or non cognizable)
+1. Commission of an offence (cognizable or non-cognizable)

 Information to police.

-1. Information of cognizable offence.
+1. Information of a cognizable offence.

-2. Information of non cognizable offence.
+2. Information of non-bailable offence.

-1. Information of cognizable offence :
+Information of cognizable offence :

-Under Section 154 of the Code of Criminal Procedure (now Section 173 of Bharatiya Nagarik Suraksha Sanhita, 2023) , a FIR or First Information Report is registered.
-FIR puts the case into motion.
-A FIR is information given by someone (aggrieved) to the police relating to the commitment of an offense.
-In case of cyber crimes, online complaints can also be resorted and legal assistance can be taken from cyber crime lawyers.
+A FIR is information given by someone (aggrieved) to the police relating to the commission of an offence.
+In case of cyber crimes, online complaints can also be reported, and legal assistance can be taken from cyber crime lawyers.

-1. Information of non-cognizable offence :
+Information of non-cognizable offence :

-In case of non-cognizable offence N.C.R (non-cognizable report) is registered by police under Section 155 of Cr.P.C. (now Section 174 of Bharatiya Nagarik Suraksha Sanhita, 2023) but the police cannot start an investigation or arrest the accused without the order of a Magistrate having the power to try such a case.
+In case of a non-cognizable offence N.C.R (non-cognizable report) is registered by police under Section 155 of Cr.P.C. (now Section 174 of Bharatiya Nagarik Suraksha Sanhita, 2023), but the police cannot start an investigation or arrest the accused without the order of a Magistrate having the power to try such a case.

-2. Complaint to the magistrate
+2. Complaint to the Magistrate

 Section 2 (h) of the Bharatiya Nagarik Suraksha Sanhita, 2023 defines the term 'complaint as any allegation made orally or in writing to a Magistrate, with a view to his taking action under this Code, that some person, whether known or unknown, has committed an offence, but does not include a police report.
 On receipt of a complaint, a Magistrate has several courses open to him.

-He may take cognizance of the offence and proceed to record the statements of the complainant and the witnesses present under Section 200 of CrPC (now Section 223 of Bharatiya Nagarik Suraksha Sanhita, 2023) Thereafter if in his opinion there is no sufficient ground for proceeding he may dismiss the complaint under Section 203 of Cr PC (now Section 226 of Bharatiya Nagarik Suraksha Sanhita, 2023) If in his opinion there is sufficient ground for proceeding he may issue process under Section 204, Cr PC (now Section 227 of Bharatiya Nagarik Suraksha Sanhita, 2023) .
+Thereafter if in his opinion there is no sufficient ground for proceeding he may dismiss the complaint under Section 203 of CrPC (now Section 226 of Bharatiya Nagarik Suraksha Sanhita, 2023).
+If in his opinion there is sufficient ground for proceeding he may issue process under Section 204, Cr PC (now Section 227 of Bharatiya Nagarik Suraksha Sanhita, 2023).

 However, if he thinks fit, he may postpone the issue of process and either inquire into the case himself or direct an investigation to be made by a police officer or such other person as he thinks fit to decide whether or not there is sufficient ground for proceeding (Section 202, Cr PC (now Section 225 of Bharatiya Nagarik Suraksha Sanhita, 2023) ).

-He may then issue a process if in his opinion there is sufficient ground for proceeding or dismiss the complaint if there is no sufficient ground for proceeding.
+He may then issue a process if, in his opinion, there is sufficient ground for proceeding or dismiss the complaint if there is no sufficient ground for proceeding.

 3. Investigation by Police